Post

 systemctl --user restart docker

 4-Docker-3.
-Configure /etc/nvidia-container-runtime/config.toml Settings File with sudo nvidia-ctk Command
+Configure /etc/nvidia-container-runtime/config.toml with sudo nvidia-ctk command

 1